Keystone Generating Station: Technical specifications

-The plant's steam generators each produce approximately seven million lbs. of steam per hour at 3,800 psi and 1,005 deg.
-F., with a single reheat to the same temperature.
-Each unit has two boiler feed pumps, one of which is run by its own steam turbine, and the other of which is powered via the low-pressure turbine-generator through a fluid coupling (so rpm may be varied to maintain the proper boiler feedwater flow and pressure).
+The plant's steam generators each produce approximately 7 million pounds of steam per hour at 3,800 psi and 1005 F with a single reheat to the same temperature.
+Each unit has two boiler feed pumps, one of which is run by its own steam turbine, and the other of which is powered via the low-pressure turbine-generator through a fluid coupling (so rpm may be varied to maintain the proper boiler feed-water flow and pressure).
 An auxiliary boiler provides steam for the feed pump with its own turbine in order to provide flow through the boiler at startup without drawing power off the grid.
-One of the earlier supercritical plants in the country, the boiler design incorporates an improvement over the first full-scale supercritical units at Eddystone Electric Generating Station, near Philadelphia.
+One of the earlier supercritical plants in the country, the boiler design incorporates an improvement over the first full-scale supercritical units at Eddystone Electric Generating Station near Philadelphia.
 This improvement is a re-circulation circuit that increases water flow through the water walls surrounding the lower furnace in order to protect them during startup with considerably less flow through the entire boiler, thus saving fuel wasted as boiler flow is bypassed to the condenser during startup.

 Since the plant's initial commissioning, several environmental control systems have either been upgraded or installed.
-These include modifications to the electrostatic precipitators, the addition of an ammonia flue gas conditioning system to improve precipitator performance, and a low/ burner system to reduce the oxides of nitrogen emissions.
-A Selective Catalytic Reactor (SCR) further reduces the emissions.
-In 2009 a wet flue-gas desulfurization system was put in place to reduce sulfur dioxide and heavy metal emissions.
-The plant has a continuous emissions monitoring system in the stack which must adhere to very rigid accuracy and reliability requirements established by the Commonwealth of Pennsylvania.
+These include modifications to the electrostatic precipitators, the addition of an ammonia flue gas conditioning system to improve precipitator performance, and a low nitrogen oxide burner system to reduce emissions.
+A selective catalytic reactor further reduces the emissions.
+In 2009, a wet flue-gas desulfurization system was put in place to reduce sulfur dioxide and heavy metal emissions.
+The plant has a continuous emissions monitoring system in the stack which must adhere to accuracy and reliability requirements established by the Pennsylvania Department of Environmental Protection.

-A consortium of mid-atlantic power companies owns the plant.
-PSEG Fossil owns a 22.84 percent share (391 net MW with peaker), while Reliant Resources, operates it.
-The plant is basically a twin of the Conemaugh Generating Station, also partially owned by PSEG Fossil.
+A consortium of Mid-Atlantic power companies owns the plant.
+Public Service Enterprise Group owns a 22.84 percent share, while Reliant Resources operates it.